netgroup-polito/un-orchestrator/README_COMPILE.md

 	; Update the dynamic libraries cache
 	$ sudo ldconfig

-Some components of the UN are available as submodules.
+Some components of the UN are available as git submodules.
 To retrieve such modules, type the following commands

 	$ cd [un-orchestrator]